Discovery World is Milwaukee’s premier, non-profit science and technology center for the whole family.

 Bob figured that the best way to help young people become inventors was to create a place where they could get their hands on science and technology.
 But it wasn’t enough to learn how to make things.
 Bob understood that if an invention was going to have any kind of impact at all, then it had to find its way to the marketplace.
 In other words, he wanted young people to learn how to become entrepreneurs.

-Today we have new community partners like Rockwell Automation and Johnson Controls, MilliporeSigma, the Reiman Family Foundation, the Greater Milwaukee Foundation, the Helen Bader Foundation, the Fund for Lake Michigan, Kohl’s Cares, PPG, HUSCO International, and many others who believe, like Bob Harlan, that the way to a better future is through science, technology, engineering, and mathematics.
+Today we have new community partners like Rockwell Automation and Johnson Controls, MilliporeSigma, the Reiman Family Foundation, the Greater Milwaukee Foundation, the Helen Bader Foundation, the Fund for Lake Michigan, Kohl’s, PPG, HUSCO International, and many others who believe, like Bob Harland, that the way to a better future is through science, technology, engineering, and mathematics.